Working in Ireland

 - Currency: euro

-- Laws and customs: it is illegal to smoke in places of employment in Ireland, this covers pubs, restaurants, offices, public buildings and many other locations.
+- Laws and customs: it’s illegal to smoke in an enclosed place of work, including pubs and restaurants, shops, offices and public transport.
 Holding and using a mobile phone while driving is banned.
-Possession of even small quantities of drugs can lead to long terms of imprisonment.
+Possession of even small quantities of drugs can lead to a long prison sentence.

-- Emergency numbers: The emergency number for the police, ambulance or fire service is the same as in the UK – 999.
-You can also use the European emergency number of 112.
+- Emergency numbers: call 999 or 112 (single European emergency telephone number, available everywhere in the EU free of charge) in the case of an emergency.
 British citizens can get help in an emergency from the British Embassy Ireland.

 - People: Irish 84.5%, other white 9.8%, Asian 1.9%, black 1.4%, mixed and other 0.9%